Anas-jed/l1_fitness_app/README.md

 # l1_fitness_app

-## This is a 3-screen Fitness only UserInterface Application on Flutter for learning.
+## This is a 3-screen Fitness UI Application on Flutter for learning purposes.